-Custodial credit risk - Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-The government's investment policy requires that the District's deposits be fully insured by FDIC insurance or collateralized with obligations of the United States or its agencies and instrumentalities.
-As of September 30, 2017, the District's bank deposits were fully covered by FDIC insurance.
+The District's deposits are required to be secured in a manner provided by law for the security of the funds.
+Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
+As of September 30, 2017, the District's bank deposits were entirely covered by Federal Deposit Insurance Corporation ("FDIC") insurance or secured by collateral pledged by the depository.